sombriks/simple-knex-koa-example/infrastructure/README.md

 There is some degree of _jazz_ involved in these things.
 It's up to you to come with an idea on how to create those pipelines.

-For instance, previous strategy was:
+For instance, previous strategy was do this locally, by hand:

 - git commit everything locally
 - run npm version patch (or minor)